MPLS offers reliable, low-latency connectivity with guaranteed performance and traffic prioritization for critical applications.

 With the managed MPLS market forecast to reach $80.6 billion worldwide by 2028,1 it’s clear that many enterprises still depend on this reliable technology for connectivity.
 However, SD-WAN is increasingly popular – adoption grew by over 66% in 2023.2 This shift is driven by factors like cloud adoption, remote work, and mobile devices, which require businesses to have greater agility and flexibility from their networks.

 MPLS technology creates a backbone structure that seamlessly interconnects an organization’s headquarters and branch locations.
-It establishes dedicated network paths between sites to tunnel network traffic securely, providing the reliability and performance needed for mission-critical activities like VoIP, video conferencing, and accessing centralized applications.
+It establishes dedicated network paths between sites to securely tunnel network traffic, providing the reliability and performance required for mission-critical activities such as VoIP, video conferencing, and accessing centralized applications.

 With MPLS, packets are delivered securely over private, dedicated connections rather than the unpredictable public internet.
 Rigorous service level agreements (SLAs) guarantee network uptime and reliability, providing uninterrupted business operations and optimizing real-time voice and video communications via VoIP and unified communications.